-The event organised by the Sabadell Inversión Ética y Solidaria Fund, which is managed by Sabadell Asset Management (an Amundi company), to award grants to charitable causes took place on Tuesday, 18 October.
+Sabadell Inversión Ética y Solidaria Fund, which is managed by Sabadell Asset Management (an Amundi company), held the ceremony to award grants to charitable causes on Wednesday, 4th October.

-Banco Sabadell and Sabadell Asset Management were pioneers because they created in 2006 a responsible investment solution with social impact that is combined with solidarity and that is also aligned with the principles of the Catholic Church’s social doctrine.
-Therefore, it allocates a significant amount of the fund management fee to charitable projects.
+Banco Sabadell and Sabadell Asset Management are pioneers because they created in 2006 a social impact responsible investing solution that coupled with solidarity is aligned with the principles of the Catholic Church’s social doctrine.
+Therefore, it allocates a significant amount of the fund management fees to charitable projects.

 The projects are selected by the Fund’s Ethics Committee, chaired by María Benjumea, which identifies and analyses each year the charitable projects eligible to receive grants, which could be implemented both nationally and internationally.
-It is worth highlighting the wide diversity of the projects selected by both region and the type of institution managing it or the reason why they seek help.
+It is worth highlighting the wide diversity of the projects selected by both region and the type of institution managing it or the reasons why they seek support.